 • Husbandry: Healthy, happy, relaxed animals yield the best beef and this is our goal.
 Daily access to grasses and our custom feed provides well balanced nutrition and comfortable growth rates.

 • Consistency: We strive to provide chefs the very best in marbling and flavor.
 We evaluate each steer for marbling at six days after harvest to determine the BMS (Beef Marbling Score).
 A grade of USDA Prime is a BMS 4-5, with ultra-prime scoring a BMS 6 or greater.
 This effort provides our customer-chefs an exceptional level of consistency in marbling and quality.
-Also, the terroir of each of our ranches is recorded and provided, so chefs can make their own flavor records for our beef.

 • Transparency: We are glad to provide information about our practices and encourage chefs to pick up the phone and call with questions.